Chungus1310/ChunDiet/README.md

 ## ✨ What is ChunDiet?

 ChunDiet is your **intelligent nutrition companion** that leverages Google's Gemini AI to analyze your meals, track nutritional intake, and provide personalized recommendations.
-Meet **Chun**, your AI nutritionist with over 15 years of virtual experience in food analysis and dietary guidance!

 ### 🎯 Why ChunDiet?